Frequently Asked Questions

 How "rustic" is rustic?

 All accommodations have a fire place, screened in porch, electricity, and indoor plumbing (with hot water!).
 Linens and towels are also provided.
 The décor is simple.
-The buildings are non-winterized, wooden structures and do not have heat, air conditioning, telephones, or televisions.
+The buildings are non-winterized, wooden structures that do not have heat, air conditioning, telephones, or televisions.

 Do you have wireless internet access?